Badge

 What was the most sensitive data compromised in a breach ?

-Most Sensitive Data Compromised: The most sensitive data compromised in a breach were Social Security Numbers, Business-related information, Sensitive customer details, Personal details of job candidates, Panasonic technical files, Employee personal information, Contact Details and Names.
+Most Sensitive Data Compromised: The most sensitive data compromised in a breach were Contact Details, Business-related information, Sensitive customer details, Employee personal information, Names, Personal details of job candidates, Social Security Numbers and Panasonic technical files.

 Lessons Learned and Recommendations